Recipe for South Philly Ground Pork Burgers

 To make things really easy, I always like to get the prep out of the way, so when it’s time to grill, the grill’s got my full attention.
 I whip the mayo up in a food processor and throw it in the fridge, and cook up the garlic spinach and set it aside.
 Next up, I preheat my grill, and go ahead and start the burger mixture.

-Making the burger patties
+Making the seasoned pork burger recipe

 To make the burgers, you’ll simply mix the pork, shallot, garlic, spices and parmesan together with your hands.
 Mix just well enough to incorporate it, careful not to over mix so the burgers aren’t tough.
 After it’s well mixed, form the mixture into 4 equal patties, about 1/4″ thick.
 You could do this hours to a day in advance.